mrintegrity/puppet-pound/README.md

 ------
 This module is in a fairly basic state right now, this is my first attempt at writing a real puppet module so please review the code before you put it into action.
 My goal is to support all features of pound in as clean and reusable a way as possible.

+Puppet-pound is heavilly inspired by the [CampToCamp bind] [1] module.

 Features
 --------
 Manage a single /etc/pound/pound.cfg configuration, add entries for HTTP listeners and their backends.